 Matching your dress socks to the color of your pocket square or tie will make it immediately obvious to others that you've put thought into your appearance.
 This may prove especially valuable in that next job interview.

 Informal outfits offer you a chance to play around more with colors and patterns.
 Casual suits and accessories are most suitable in less-formal office environments and at social events with a smart-casual requirement.

 Alternatively, you could decide to make a major statement and wear socks that strongly contrast with your suit and trousers.
 This isn't advised for everyone, but if you think you can pull it off, that confidence level is half of the battle.

 Even those brave enough to pick contrasting colors should avoid picking patterns that clash.
 If your suit has any pattern at all, including pinstripes, either pick a pair of socks with patterns in similar colors or opt for solid socks.

 While white dress socks can be worn with certain formal attire, athletic socks shouldn't be worn with anything other than athletic shoes.
 If you're dressed up in a suit, few things will kill your look faster than chunky pair of athletic socks peeking out from under your trousers.

 The longer the sock you wear, the more formal the occasion.
 That's the general rule, and it works.
-No-show socks are for the most casual of occasions, mid-calf are for great for work suits and other semi-formal attire, and over-the-calf are perfect for the most formal occasions.
+No-show socks are for the most casual of occasions, mid-calf are for great for work suits and other semi-formal attire, and over-the-calf are perfect for everything up to and including the most formal occasions.
 If you've got a black tie event on the horizon, be sure to read our guide to tuxedo socks.